From May to mid-November, the southern region of WA can experience cooler temperatures combined with rain, strong winds, and storms.

 If you think you might be in for a few days without power, grab a bottle of Kwik-Gas so you can keep your barbecue going if you don’t use gas in your kitchen.

-Do you use Kwik-Gas cylinders for your barbecue, camping or outdoor heaters?
-Know how to shut off the valve on the gas cylinder.
+If you use Kwik-Gas bottles for your barbecue, camping or outdoor heaters make sure you know how to turn off the valve on the gas bottle.

 Know where your gas meter is